Clareses/MDNotes/基础课类/操作系统/OSTEP.md

 #### The Crux

-​	MLFQ try to solve two problems.
+​	Multi-Level Feedback Queue try to solve two problems.
 First, it would like **to optimize turnaround time** (which can implement by running shorter jobs first); Second, to make a system feel responsive to interactive users, which **should minimize response time**.

 ​	But for minimizing the overhead of OS, an OS can not have a perfect knowledge to every process.
 How To Schedule in this situation?